How To Apply

 For complete information and instructions on each of these processes, please see instructions on grants.gov registration.

 Applications for INFRA Grants must be submitted through Grants.gov.
 To apply for funding through Grants.gov, applicants must be properly registered.
 Complete instructions on how to register and apply can be found at www.grants.gov.
 If interested parties experience difficulties at any point during registration or application process, please call the Grants.gov Customer Support Hotline at 1-800-518-4726.

 Registering with Grants.gov is a one-time process; however, processing delays may occur and it can take up to several weeks for first-time registrants to receive confirmation and a user password.
 It is highly recommended that applicants start the registration process as early as possible to prevent delays that may preclude submitting an application by the deadlines specified.
-Applications will not be accepted after the due date of 8:00PM EST on February 25, 2020; delayed registration is not an acceptable reason for late submission.
+Applications will not be accepted after the due date of 11:59PM EST on the deadline date specified in the Notice of Funding Opportunity; delayed registration is not an acceptable reason for late submission.
 In order to apply for INFRA funding under this announcement, all applicants are expected to be registered as an organization with Grants.gov.
 To learn more about registering as an organization with Grants.gov, please see the “Organization Registration Checklist” provided by Grants.gov at the following location:

 Note: When uploading attachments at Grants.gov please use generally accepted formats such as .pdf, .doc, and .xls.
 While you may imbed picture files such as .jpg, .gif, .bmp, in your files, please do not save and submit the attachment in these formats.
 Additionally, the following formats will not be accepted: .com, .bat, .exe, .vbs, .cfg, .dat, .db, .dbf, .dll, .ini, .log, .ora, .sys, and .zip.